andrewMacmurray/realworld-hasura/README.md

 ### Frontend

-- A single page Elm app (deployed on `surge.sh` https://surge.sh/)
+- A single page Elm app (deployed on `vercel` https://vercel.com)

 ### Backend

-- Configuration and migrations for `Hasura` (deployed on `hasura cloud` https://hasura.io/cloud/)
+- A Hasura instance is deployed on Heroku
-- A `Kotlin` http api that handles authentication and custom application logic, communicates with Hasura as an actions server https://hasura.io/docs/1.0/graphql/core/actions/index.html (deployed on `heroku`)
+- A `Purescript` serverless http api that handles authentication and custom application logic, communicates with Hasura as an actions server https://hasura.io/docs/1.0/graphql/core/actions/index.html (deployed on `vercel`)

 ### Infrastructure